Query APIs

 await db.get(collection_name)

-Get a sub collection
+Fetch documents from a sub collection

 await db.get(collection_name, doc_id, "sub_collection_name_1", "sub_doc_id_1", "sub_collection_name_2")